Main-Street-Pulse/marketing-site/_posts/2024-10-01-Managing-Family-Estate-Planning.md

 <h2>Key Takeaways:</h2>
 <ul>
-    <li>Seen the importance of estate planning as part of family legacy planning</li>
+    <li>See the importance of estate planning as part of family legacy planning</li>
     <li>Strategies to safeguard assets.</li>
     <li>Legal Considerations and Tax Efficient Planning Strategies for Entrepreneurs.</li>
     <li>Creating a source of truth for all your wealth and assets</li>